Model Serving

 Model type folder creation

-After creating the folder, select the “Model” tab in the Data & Folders page, click on the recently created model type folder icon to open the folder explorer, and upload the model definition file.
+After creating the folder, select the 'MODELS' tab in the Data page, click on the recently created model type folder icon to open the folder explorer, and upload the model definition file.
+For more information on how to use the folder explorer, please refer Explore Folder section.

 Once the model definition file is uploaded to the virtual folder of the model type, you are ready to create the model service.

-Click the “Start Service” button on the Model Serving page.
-This will bring up a modal where you can enter the required settings for creating the service.
+Click the 'Start Service' button on the Model Serving page.
+This will bring up a page where you can enter the required settings for creating the service.

 Service launcher